top of page

 We are open on Monday, Tuesday, and Friday.
 Please note that we are unable to respond to enquiries outside of our opening hours.

 We recommend avoiding human pharmacies for pet medications.
-However, if you choose to use a human pharmacy and require us to contact them to verify or discuss a prescription, a £25 administration fee will apply.
+If you choose to use one and require us to contact them, a £25 administration fee will apply.

 Puppies & Kittens